 As such, businesses must find ways to enhance their ability to handle more orders and expedite deliveries, all while providing a great customer experience.
-Dealing with higher order volumes and delivering them quickly are not easy tasks, especially since there are cost considerations.
+Dealing with higher order volumes and delivering those orders quickly are not easy tasks, especially since there are cost considerations.
 Last mile delivery, after all, is one of the most challenging—as well as the most costly—aspects of the order fulfillment process.
+But what is last mile delivery, and how can your business overcome its challenges?

 What is Last Mile Delivery?